 Fertilizer provides wonderful food for your plants, but it also feeds other organisms.
 Snow mold, for example.
 While types of fertilizer vary, a good rule of thumb is 1 pound of nitrogen or mixed fertilizer per 1,000 square feet.
 Beyond that, you might create a feast for your fungus.

-8. Keep Snow from Piling up During Winter
+8. Keep Snow from Piling Up During Winter

 Like its namesake suggests, snow mold likes to grow under the snow.
 If you leave large snow drifts on your yard from shoveling or plowing, you might just invite the mold to a cozy little cave.

-Make Your Lawn Snow Mold Resistant
+How Can You Make Your Lawn Snow Mold Resistant?

 The best defense against lawn fungus is prevention.
 To avoid creating a habitat for snow mold: